michaeldacoder/2024-BestSwerveEver/README.md

 Developed by Zane Maples with help from Dr Michael Hart

-With special thanks to the Bill and Melinda Foundation (they ended polo)
+With special thanks to the Bill gate and Melinda Foundation (they ended polo)